-Are you ready for your baby to say goodbye to your beloved SNOO?
+Are you ready for your baby to say goodbye to your SNOO?
 Get tips for transitioning from SNOO to crib from a certified Pediatric Sleep Consultant.

 I’ve worked with multiple families who have successfully made the transition out of the SNOO.
 I’ll share my step-by-step process for how we did it as well as tips for transitioning from SNOO to crib.